Skip to content

 • OPEN — calls are rejected immediately with CircuitOpenError.
 After wait_duration_in_open seconds, the next call lazily moves the breaker to HALF_OPEN.
 Enable auto_transition to have a timer make that move on its own.

-• HALF_OPEN — a limited number of probe calls are admitted, with a cap on how many run concurrently, so a barely-recovered dependency is not hit by the full parallel load at once.
-Probes succeeding closes the breaker; a probe failing re-opens it.
+• HALF_OPEN — up to permitted_calls_in_half_open probe calls are admitted, with a cap on how many run concurrently, so a barely-recovered dependency is not hit by the full parallel load at once.
+Once the round completes, the breaker decides from the probes' outcomes using the same thresholds as CLOSED: rates below the thresholds close it, at or above re-open it.
+Calls beyond the probe caps are rejected while the round runs.

 Proactive transition (auto_transition)